CULTURE

 Henry Radcliffe

-Brat summer may have been predictably co-opted by brands and devoured by the ravenous content machine, but even Charli XCX herself seems to be ready to let it all go.
-On the Bon Iver-assisted remix of “I think about it all the time,” which references Bonnie Raitt’s similarly themed 1989 hit “Nick of Time,” the 32-year-old singer laments the anxiety of whether she’ll miss the chance to bear children.
+Like Megan Thee Stallion’s Hot Girl Summer and many originally subversive subcultural movements before it, Brat Summer was swiftly (and predictably) co-opted by brands and devoured by the ravenous content machine.
+At this point, even Charli herself seems to ready to let it all go.
+On the Bon Iver-assisted remix of “I think about it all the time,” which references Bonnie Raitt’s similarly themed 1989 hit “Nick of Time,” the 32-year-old singer turns her sunglass-covered gaze to the future and the callings of adulthood—or more specifically, motherhood.
+On the anxiety-fueled track, she does the type of mental math women do to calculate their fertility windows, rather than how long it’ll take to grab an Uber to the club before closing time.
 “First off, you’re bound to the album/Then you’re locked into the promo,” she sings.
-“But there’s so much guilt involved when we stop working/Cause you’re not supposed to stop when things start working.”
+“Next thing, three years have gone by (Scared to run out of time).”

-In an interview with Zane Lowe, she said she plans to take a break from music for “quite a while” to pursue acting instead.
-(Over the summer, she secretly filmed a movie with Jeremy O. Harris, and will make a guest appearance on Skinner’s upcoming comedy series Overcompensating).
+In a recent interview with Apple’s Zane Lowe, she said she plans to take a break from her immensely successful music career for “quite a while,” with plans to pursue acting instead.
+(Over the summer, she secretly filmed a movie with Jeremy O. Harris, and will make a guest appearance on Skinner’s upcoming Amazon Prime comedy series Overcompensating).
 Charli may be ready to wrap up this role of a lifetime, but it certainly won’t be the last performance we’ll be seeing of hers.
-Until then, there’s always the remix.
+Until then, we can always catch her on the remix.